jentery/150/index.md

 ### Use Markdown to Document Your Research

 Experiment with a text editor (from list provided) and use it to document and share your research and learning this term.
 Think about where documentation goes, who sees it, for whom it's written, and under what assumptions about design, development, and community.
+How is it a form of writing?
+What values are at play?

 Corresponding myth: *The Neutral Instrument*